henrychess/pygame-chinese-checkers/README.md

 - A game interface that supports 2 to 3 players.
 Any of them can be a human player.
 - Export replay to file
 - Load an existing replay file to watch the game (you may click the buttons or press the left and right arrow keys to navigate through the game)
-- (Nov 19, 2023 update) You may create custom bots under the `custom_bots` folder!
+- You may create **custom bots** under the `custom_bots` folder!
 It'll automatically be added into the game.
 For more information, check out the [custom bot guide](https://github.com/henrychess/pygame-chinese-checkers/blob/main/custom_bots/README.md).

 ## Showcase video
 [Here is a showcase of the program running on Mac OS (Nov 6 build)](https://youtu.be/zsmd8o0BoDw)